 Expert Insight (Annotations)

-Whether you want to contribute and engage in the legislative discussions or simply benefit from reading the annotations made by others, Quickscribe's annotations deliver dynamic, value-added content that will enrich your legislative research experience.
+Whether you want to contribute and engage in the legislative discussions or simply benefit

-You may also add your own annotations and save them as private (encrypted), organizational (only readable to those in your firm) or even shared with the QS community (moderated).
-The choice is up to you.
+You may also add your own annotations and save them as private (encrypted), organizational (only readable to those in your firm)

 PDF – on Demand!